swarmcity/-eth-connect/README.md

 # \<eth-connect\>

-A web component that fetches the ABI of an Ethereum contract and creates a contract instance.
+A web component that exposes ethjs and connects to the provided http provider

 ## Install the Polymer-CLI